 The G-134 evolved into nine evaluation models known as the YAO-1 and, later, the YOV-1 series.
 Initial production models were ordered for the US Army as the OV-1A and centered around day and night visual reconnaissance centering on conventional camera systems.
 The OV-1B followed soon after, offering up a different suite of radar in the SLAR (Side-Looking Airborne Radar) which were mounted in an notieceable large under-fuselage pod, though this platform was fielded without the optical cameras of the preceding model.
 The similar OV-1C was next up, fitted with an AAS-24 infrared surveillance system while the definitive OV-1 proved to be the OV-1D featuring improved engine specifications, a side-loading bay door for minimal cargo and additional sensors found in other previous individual models.
 Previous "B" and "C" models were later brought up to this ultimate standard.
 Deliveries of some 375 Mohawks continued from 1961 through 1970.

 Grumman - USA

 41.01 ft (12.5 m)

 48.00 ft (14.63 m)

 12.66 ft (3.86 m)

 11,067 lb (5,020 kg)

 19,229 lb (8,722 kg)

-2 x Lycoming T35-L-701 turboprop engines delivering 1,400 horsepower each.
+2 x Lycoming T35-L-701 turboprop engines developing 1,400 horsepower each.

-297 mph (478 kmh; 258 kts)
+297 mph (478 kph; 258 kts)

-35,007 feet (10,670 m; 6.6 miles)
+35,007 feet (10,670 m; 6.63 miles)

 2,350 ft/min (716 m/min)